SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 19. - Gift of the Hunter

-You can cast Pass Without Trace once using a warlock spell slot.
+You can cast Pass Without Trace once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 20. - *Gift of the Protectors* ©